A human bite can break, puncture, or tear the skin. Bites that break the skin can be very serious because of the risk

 - Skin breaks or major cuts, with or without bleeding

 - Puncture wounds

-If you or your child gets a bite that breaks the skin, you should see a doctor within 24 hours for treatment.
+If you or your child gets a bite that breaks the skin, you should see a health care provider within 24 hours for treatment.

 If you are caring for someone who was bitten: